 FTC Disclosure: Onlinedecoded content is reader-supported.
 This means if you click on some of our links and make a purchase, we may earn a commission at no extra cost to you.
 Thank you for your support.
 Read Affiliate Disclosure

 What is the best blogging platform in your aspect?
 The answers will be a variant.
-Some people will say WordPress is the king, whereas others will vote for Blogger, Tumblr, TypePad, and so forth.
+Some people will say WordPress is the king, whereas some others will vote for Blogger, Tumblr, TypePad, and so forth.
 However, there are other platforms too which most people are not aware of.
-Check out the 7 Best Blogging Platforms That You Rarely Know.
+Check out the 7 Powerful Blogging Platforms That You Rarely Know.

 • Save

-Best Blogging Platforms That You Rarely Know
+Powerful Blogging Platforms That You Rarely Know

 I wouldn’t prefer something you choose excluding your taste, no matter what it is.
 You should give a bit more importance to your interest.
 Because you will be blogging, not the people ideally.

 I admire popular items that have gotten popular because they have something valuable.
 Though, the newcomers or less popular items are not less valuable.
+Today I’m going to share 5+2 Powerful Blogging Platforms That You Rarely Know.

 Jekyll

-It’s written in Ruby and processes content using Markdown and Liquid templates that can be served from any server including Apache and Nginx.
+Jekyll is a static site generator by GitHub’s co-owner, Tom Preston-Werner.
+It’s written in Ruby, processes content using Markdown and Liquid templates that can be served from any server including Apache and Nginx.

+Are you fed up using dynamic content?
+Time to say goodbye.
 You can use Jekyll to generate a fully static website and host them on GitHub repositories.
 According to the founder, it is simple, static, and blog-aware.

 Pros: